akhil-durge/context-logger/README.md

   As you can see, just by one look, you are able to spot the link between different logs and are able to figure out if it's INFO/ERROR/DEBUG.
 Simple.

 # P.S.
   1. clientID and userID are printed as 0:0 in above logs as I haven't set them.
-The methods to set them are provided in `apicontext/context.go` though.
-If you just want to log requestID, then just edit `ctxString` in `logger/logging.go` to remove them.
+The methods to set them are provided in `logger/context.go` and also how to use them is shown under `example/main.go`.
   2. With this implementation, you need to pass argument `ctx` to each method being called, so that you can print reqID:clientID:userID.
 I personally searched a lot over internet, but couldn't find any implementation to print context in log without actually passing it in each method.
 However, if YOU do find it, poke me :)
   3. The logging format that suited me is `DATE TIME [requestID:clientID:userID] fileName:lineNo logLevel: msgToPrint`.
-But you can play around in file `logger/logging.go` to get your combination right, the code is pretty straightforward.
+But you are welcome to contribute in file `logger/logging.go` if you would like to have different pattern.